ChrisArseniou/ERP-UI/README.md

 # ERP UI

-User Interface for the ERP built with Angular.
+User Interface for the ERP, built with Angular.

 ## Apm